diegoe/countryrank/README.md

 ```

 At the time of writing, Python 3.6.10 is the latest stable release in
 the 3.6 branch.
+No external python modules are needed, except for

-### TODO: Explain how to install other prerequisites through pip
+Django, of course.

 `forevue`, the included frontend, was built targetting Vue 2.6 and node
 10.x. `yarn install` should take care of all the JS module dependencies,